-The ESG Committee was formed on February 24, 2022 and will hold meetings at such times and places as the chair or a majority of the ESG Committee members direct, as frequently as circumstances may dictate, and, in any event, at least two times per year.
+The ESG Committee was formed on February 24, 2022 and held four meetings in 2022.
 The primary purpose of the ESG committee is to provide oversight and support of the Company's commitment to ESG matters through overseeing: (i) the Company's general ESG strategy and policies as set by Company management, (ii) communications with Company employees, investors, and other stakeholders with respect to ESG matters, (iii) developments relating to, and improving the Company's understanding of, ESG matters, (iv) the Company's compliance with certain ESG related legal and regulatory requirements, and (v) coordination with other Board committees on ESG matters of common import.